Peter V. Daniel: Early life and education

-Daniel was born in 1784 at "Crow's Nest", a plantation in Stafford County, Virginia, to the former Frances Moncure (of the First Families of Virginia) and her plantation-owning husband Travers Daniel, who began serving the first of several terms in the Virginia House of Delegates in 1790.
+Peter Vivian Daniel was born in 1784 at "Crow's Nest", a plantation in Stafford County, Virginia, to the former Frances Moncure (of the First Families of Virginia) and her plantation-owning husband Travers Daniel, who began serving the first of several terms in the Virginia House of Delegates in 1790.
 This boy was named to honor his paternal grandfather.
 He was descended from Raleigh Travers, who had twice served in the House of Burgesses representing Lancaster County, Virginia before resigning in 1670.

 Private tutors educated Daniel at home before he entered the College of New Jersey (now Princeton) at the age of 18.
 He returned to Virginia after one year and studied law under former Virginia governor and U.S. attorney general Edmund Randolph.

 Personal life

 Daniel married Randolph's daughter, Lucy, in 1811, after moving to Richmond.
-Before her death in November 1847, they had Peter Vivian Daniel Jr. (1818-1889) and daughters Elizabeth Randolph Daniel (1814-1879) and Ann Lewis Moncure (1820-1905).
-His second wife, the Pennsylvania-born widow Elizabeth Hodgson Harris (1824-1857) died tragically when a lit candle accidentally set her clothing afire, leaving Daniel grief-stricken.
-Their daughter Mary (1854-1863) barely survived her father, but their son Travers Daniel (1856-1911) did have children.
+Before her death in November 1847, they had Peter Vivian Daniel Jr. (1818–1889) and daughters Elizabeth Randolph Daniel (1814–1879) and Ann Lewis Moncure (1820–1905).
+His second wife, the Pennsylvania-born widow Elizabeth Hodgson Harris (1824–1857), died when a lit candle accidentally set her clothing afire, leaving Daniel grief-stricken.
+Their daughter Mary (1854–1863) barely survived her father, but their son Travers Daniel (1856–1911) did have children.

 Throughout his life, Daniel owned slaves, although he did not operate a plantation.
 In the 1810 and 1820 censuses, he owned five slaves, In the 1830 census, he owned three slaves in Richmond and leased out another five in Henrico County (four males and an elderly woman).
 In the 1840 census, he owned seven slaves.
-In the 1850 federal census, his grown lawyer son Peter Daniel, Jr. lived at home with his father and unmarried sisters, as well as two white servants, and the family owned five slaves.
-In the final year of his life, Judge Daniel owned one 65 year old mulatto man.
+In the 1850 federal census, his grown lawyer son Peter Daniel Jr. lived at home with his father and unmarried sisters, as well as two white servants, and the family owned five slaves.
+In the final year of his life, Judge Daniel owned one 65-year-old mulatto man.